-You should see something like this.
+You should receive output like this.
 The highlighted output indicate different methods you can use to refer to the new filesystem:

 OutputNAME FSTYPE LABEL UUID MOUNTPOINT sda └─sda1 ext4 datapartition 4b313333-a7b5-48c1-a957-d77d637e4fda vda └─vda1 ext4 DOROOT 050e1e34-39e6-4072-a03e-ae0bf90ba13a /

-Now, we can mount the filesystem for use.
+Now, you can mount the filesystem for use.

-/mnt or a subdirectory under it for temporarily mounted filesystems.
-It makes no recommendations on where to mount more permanent storage, so you can choose whichever scheme you'd like.
-For this tutorial, we'll mount the drive under
+/mnt directory or a subdirectory under it for temporarily mounted filesystems (like removable drives).
+It makes no recommendations on where to mount more permanent storage, so you can choose whichever scheme you’d like.
+For this tutorial, you’ll mount the drive under

 - sudo mkdir -p /mnt/data

 You can mount the filesystem temporarily by typing:

 In order to mount the filesystem automatically each time the server boots, you’ll add an entry to the

 /etc/fstab file.
 This file contains information about all of your system’s permanent, or routinely mounted, disks.
 Open the file using